commercetools/commercetools-email-retry-processor/README.md

 ## Develop the application

- Build the applicatiom and run tests
+ Build the application and run tests
    ```bash
    ./gradlew clean build
    ```